 When we first got our hens they lived in a chicken tractor, which we move around the garden.
 We also let them out each day to forage.
 In front you see the giant pumpkin and squash vines growing where the chicken tractor was parked last fall.

-Key hole gardens were designed to save water in arid regions, the concept combines lasagna, raised and organic gardening with a permanent compost bin.
-Traditionally the individual gardens are ciircular with a 6–6 1/2 foot diameter.
+Keyhole gardens were designed to save water in arid regions, the concept combines lasagna, raised, and organic gardening with a permanent compost bin.
+Traditionally the individual gardens are circular with a 6–6 1/2 foot diameter.
 A wire cylindrical compost bin sits in the middle.
 The sides and soil depth is 2 to 3 feet.
-A pie shaped wedge is cut in one part so that the compost bin is accessible.
+A pie-shaped wedge is cut in one part so that the compost bin is accessible.

 10. Get Some Chickens